 dropboxes.
 When the download completes, Rivendell automatically

-it results in dead air.
+before it results in dead air.

 It’s a common desire for people to use their Rivendell computer as

 a general–purpose audio workstation.
 This requires an